Apollon77/ioBroker.diashow/README.md

 When source "File system" is selected, the path can be entered and the format (landscape or portrait) of the pictures to be shown.

 When source "Synology PhotoStation" is selected, the IP address or hostname and an username with password has to be configured.

+Attention: Pictures from all source, except Bing, are loaded on startup of the Adapter.
+After changes (Adding or Deleting) a restart of the adapter is required.

 ### VIS-Widget
 The Widget can be found in category "diashow".